For reprint permissions please email us the name of the requested post/article along with the publication name.

 That night, while watching television, Laver learned his best friend had been shot and bludgeoned to death with the hammers and golf club.

 “We were practically brothers,” Laver told the Gazette.
 “To have somebody snatch a brother away from you like that, it hurts.”

 Laver said he knew Novak sold marijuana but had never known to what extent.
-He said Novak loved it out where he lived but had expressed some concerns to him about six months earlier regarding a car he’d seen parked overnight near his house.
+He said Novak loved it out where he lived but had expressed some concerns to him six months earlier about a car he’d seen parked overnight near his house.

 Novak’s autopsy listed three causes of death: the beating, the gunshot and the cold.

 Detectives interviewed some of Novak’s known associates and developed a list of what they called “good” suspects, but never got enough physical evidence to charge anyone.

 “It’s always bothered me deeply that I didn’t go out there that night,” Laver said in the 1992 interview with the Gazette.
 “But if I had been there, would I have been able to prevent the murder, or would I have been laying there with Ron?”